Overview: Look Up workflow module (Console)

 First time users of the Look Up module can safely ignore the Advanced Query and Use First Result toggles.
 Instead, you should focus on the Database dropdown menu.

-The Database dropdown menu shows you all of the types of database you’ve configured in Edify Console (Account > Integrations).
+The Database dropdown menu shows you all of the types of database you’ve configured in Console (Account > Integrations).
 This is where you can tell the Look Up module what type of database you want to query.

 Note: Options only appear in the Database dropdown menu if you’ve already successfully configured an integration with Salesforce, Zendesk, or a custom database.